Last Updated: January 24, 2025

 register for the exam.
 There are a few important aspects to keep in mind when it comes to online ACT:

-- The price for both the Online ACT and the paper-pencil test is the same.
+- The cost for both the Online ACT and the paper-pencil test is the same.

-- Students can transition from the traditional paper and pencil method to the online option, provided it is accessible in their respective regions, even after registration.
+- Students can transition from the traditional paper and pencil method to the online option, provided it is accessible in their respective regions.

 - The time limit, exam format, score range, and content covered in the online ACT remain the same as the paper-pencil ACT.